hpaluch/pci-testdev-module/README.md

 ```bash
 make
 ```
+It should create module file `pci-testdev.ko`.

 # Testing

 You need same Linux version and kernel running under QEMU (because this device is available only for QEMU guests).

+To verify that you have same kernels run `name -r` both in SUSE host and guest.
+They must be same.

 Example of running such QEMU guest is in script `vm/run_qemu_suse.sh`

 If guest works properly you can do this in guest: